B&Q: Customers

 B&Q were reported to have a customer base of seven million in July 2016, of which it was estimated 75% use the retailer's website to research their desired products, prior to purchasing in shop.

 B&Q operated a Diamond Club scheme which offered some benefits, but it was closed to new members in 2018.
 It still can be used by established members, but only on exterior & ‘seasonal’ products.

 Corporate affairs

+The head office is in the B&Q House in Chandler's Ford.
+The 220000 sqft, three storey facility was made to be B&Q's head office, and its construction time was slightly more than two years.
+The company moved into the facility in 2011, with an official September opening, after previously occupying the Portswood House in Hampshire Corporate Park, also in Chandler's Ford.

 The retail chain offers over 40,000 products across their 300 shops and through their online presence.
 Reports in May 2007 suggested it was the second largest in Europe, and the fourth largest in the world (behind the Home Depot, Lowe's and OBI).